sayanmondal2098/easytoken/README.md

 The name is just it's purpose \_(^_^)_/

 # Installation and Implementation:
-To install tokenizer follow the steps:<br>
+To install easytoken follow the steps:<br>
 Install pip:
 ```
 $ python3 get-pip.py